-- An 'S' next to the word if teacher is identifying the error. - 'S' in the margin for those in KS2 capable of identifying own error. - Less confident learners should have the correct spelling written by the teacher to copy 3x.

-- In Y6, and Y5 from Easter, dots to be put in the margin and children identify whether they are for Spelling S, Punctuation P or for Grammar G. (This will need to be phased in from the date of this policy.) - For children with SEN, a personalised approach may be needed.
+- An 'S' next to the word if teacher is identifying the error. - 'S' in the margin for those in KS2 capable of identifying own error. - Less confident learners should have the correct spelling written by the teacher to copy 3x. - In Y2 from Easter, dots to be put in the margin and children identify whether they are for Spelling S, Punctuation P or for Grammar G. - Learners with SEN or dyslexic tendencies will need a personalised approach.
+In order for them to engage in the process rather than passively copy the teacher, approaches could be: - peer marking - list on a post-it note to find and edit (either already identified by teacher or for the child to find) - ipad check